mlbonniec/MMM-NiceHash/README.md

 A module for Michael Teeuw's MagicMirror project that displays your NiceHash statistics.
 **This module is currently in development; Actually, there's nothing related to MagicMirror.
 These are only tests**

+## Warning
+The compilation of the files is really bad.
+I couldn't manage to do it properly, so I use a really bad way to do it.
+I'll solve the problem as soon as possible.
+I'm working on it!

 ## Installing
 Installing the module is quite straight forward
 ### Step 1 - Download the module into the `modules` folder